A topic from the subject of Quantification in Chemistry.

 Quantitative chemical analysis is the field of chemistry that deals with the determination of the amount or concentration of a chemical substance in a sample.
 This can be done by a variety of techniques, which can be broadly classified into two categories:

-• Classical methods involve the use of traditional laboratory techniques such as gravimetric analysis, volumetric analysis, and electrochemical analysis.
+• Classical methods involve the use of traditional laboratory techniques such as gravimetric analysis (measuring mass), volumetric analysis (measuring volume), and electrochemical analysis (measuring electrical properties).

 • Instrumental methods involve the use of specialized instruments to measure the properties of the sample.
-These methods include spectrophotometry, chromatography, and mass spectrometry.
+These methods include spectrophotometry (measuring light absorption), chromatography (separating and identifying components), and mass spectrometry (measuring mass-to-charge ratio of ions).

 Quantitative chemical analysis is essential for a wide variety of applications, including: